-Your confidence is dependent on how much you believe you’re successful.
+Self-confidence is interlinked with self-perception.
+The way we see ourselves is reflected in how we feel about ourselves and vice versa.
 We often forget to appreciate how far we’ve come in our journey and what we’ve already achieved.
-By concentrating on your strengths, you’ll realise how talented you are and believe in yourself.
+Our memories are also biased – always focusing on things that have gone wrong instead of the things that went right!
+By concentrating on your strengths and achievements, you’ll realise how talented you are and believe in yourself.

 Having an awareness of the world around you is a boost to your self-confidence.
 If you’re unsure of something, brush up on your skills or learn new things.
 By upskilling yourself, you’ll become a more confident and well-rounded person.

 At the end of the day, confidence is something that you have to build up.
+There’s no easy fix!
 It’s important to remember that self-confidence doesn’t develop overnight and it’s something that happens over time.
-By working on your self-confidence, you’ll soon have the power to go for what you want in life and accomplish your goals.
+By working on your self-confidence, you’ll soon feel empowered to pursue your goals and achieve your dreams.